ibm-cloud-docs/network-attached-storage/mount-nas-storage-freebsd.md

 # Mounting NAS Storage in FreeBSD

-Mounting your NAS Storage to a device that runs on FreeBSD can be done using a series of simple commands in the command line.
+Mounting your NAS Storage to a device that runs on FreeBSD can be done by using a series of simple commands in the command line.

 ## Mount NAS Storage